XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Fee TypeConditions at Trade RepublicMarket Average

-UK stamp duty tax0.5% (on UK stock buys)0.5%
+UK stamp duty tax0.5% (only for UK stocks, if applicable)0.5% (UK trades)

 Commission